 Industry Standard Procedure for Suspected Faulty Tyre

-Consumer guide to the tyre warranty complaint process
+Consumer guide to the tyre warranty inspection process

-Modern day tyre production is a high tech process and leading tyre manufacturers place significant emphasis on quality control throughout the manufacturing process.
+Modern day tyre production is a high tech process in which leading tyre manufacturers place significant emphasis on quality control throughout the manufacturing process.
 The likelihood that a faulty product appears in the marketplace is therefore extremely low.

-Experience within the industry over many years shows that tyre complaints are most commonly the result of poor care and maintenance or driver influence.
+Experience within the industry over many years shows that tyre complaints are most commonly the result of poor care and maintenance, driver influence or accidental collision/damage..
 Any under performance of a tyre is rarely due to manufacturing defects.
-Nevertheless, there exists an established process for returning tyres under complaint and the following sets out the various cases that can arise.
+Nevertheless, there exists an established process for returning tyres under complaint and the following sets out the various cases that can arise:

 If this course of action is accepted, the consumer will be asked to complete relevant sections of an industry "Standard Application Form".
 It is important that all relevant sections are completed and the consumer reads the conditions of examination and the declaration statements before signing the form.
-Please note the product is still your property and the manufacturer may need to render the product unsuitable for further use to fully examine it and hence requires the consumer's consent beforehand.
+Please note, the product remains the property of the purchaser but the manufacturer may need to render it unsuitable for further use in order to fully examine it, hence consent required beforehand.

-It is very important to note at this stage the retailer is under the obligation to deal fairly with the consumer's complaint, but it is a matter for negotiation as to whether a replacement product is offered by the retailer and at what price.
-Most retailers will offer to sell another product to the consumer and if the manufacturer makes an allowance an amount will be refunded to the consumer.
-The value of an allowance is based upon the residual life of the tyre (i.e. the unused portion of the tread pattern depth).
-Any allowance offered is a gesture of goodwill and does not constitute any admission of liability or fault with the product.
+It is important to note at this stage that while the retailer is under obligation to deal fairly with the consumer's complaint, there is no obligation to offer a free or discounted replacement tyre while the inspection process takes place.
+Most retailers will offer to sell another product to the consumer and if the manufacturer makes an allowance, this amount will be refunded to the consumer in due course.
+The value of any allowance is based upon the residual life of the tyre (i.e. the unused percentage of the tread depth) and any application of goodwill.
+Any allowance offered is done so purely as gesture of goodwill and does not constitute any admission of liability or fault with the product.

-Upon receipt of the tyre(s) the manufacturer will endeavour to complete the examination and issue a report to both the dealer and consumer within fifteen working days of receipt of the tyre by the manufacturer.
-However, there may be exceptional circumstances associated with certain types of complaints where the investigation may take longer.
+Upon receipt of the tyre(s) the manufacturer (or appointed agent) will endeavour to complete the examination and issue a report to both the dealer and consumer.
+There may be exceptional circumstances associated with certain types of complaints where the investigation may take a considerable amount of time.
 Any allowance offered will be passed onto the consumer via the tyre (or vehicle) dealer.
 In the event that the consumer is not satisfied with the outcome of the manufacturer's examination it is possible to engage an Independent Tyre Examiner at the consumer's expense and to lodge an appeal.
 Names and contact details of Independent Tyre Examiners are available from the BTMA.

 We've found your vehicle!